jhu-ip/cs220-f25/assign/hw3.md

 <div class='content'>
 <ul>
 <li>You may re-submit any number of times prior to the deadline; only your latest submission will be graded.</li>
-<li>Review the course syllabus for late submission policies (grace period and late days).
-You will want to save your late days for the future assignments as they will be more involved.</li>
+<li>Review the course syllabus and Piazza for late submission policies.</li>
 </ul>
 </div>
 </div>